The Sneaky Side of const in JavaScript: Redefining vs Redeclaring

 Did you find this article valuable?

-Support Gautam Balamurali by becoming a sponsor.
+Support Gautam Balamurali's blog by becoming a sponsor.
 Any amount is appreciated!

 ย